splunk/observability-workshop/docs/smartagent/k3s.md

 ---

-Validate that your cluster is discovered and reporting by finding your cluster by searching for `[YOUR_INITIALS]-SFX-WORKSHOP` (in the workshop you will see many other clusters).
+Validate that your cluster is discovered and reporting by finding your cluster (in the workshop you will see many other clusters).
+To find your cluster name run the following command and copy the output to your clipboard:

+=== "Input"

+    ```bash
+    echo $(hostname)-k3s-cluster
+    ```

+!!! note "replace screenshot"

 ![K8S Clusters Filter](../images/smartagent/M3-l1-selecting-k3-cluster.png)